jghamburg/pbt-demo/docs/article.md

 A few observations on the output:

-* There seems to be a problem with the provided type BusinessData.
+* There seems to be a problem with the provided type BusinessEvent.
 * It found counter example on the first attempt - nice
 * The counter example looks quite nicely reduced with interesting values I never planed to use in my production code
 * What is this about Shrunken example (7 steps) and Original example?